 2.3.1 Cell and region counting

-Two multiplex immunofluorescence panels to classify TIL types (CD3, CD8, FOXP3, CD20, CD79a) and quantify immunosuppressive markers (PD1, PDL1, IDO1, CD8, CD68) were performed on each tissue microarray.
-For each immunofluorescence panel, 3 tissue segmentation and cell phenotyping algorithms were trained in HALO using 10 representative images for each algorithm.
+Analysis was performed using HALO (Version number).
+Briefly, three tissue segmentation and cell phenotyping algorithms were trained using 10 – 30 representative images for each algorithm.
 Regions were classified as epithelial, stromal, glass, or other (including necrosis) for tissue segmentation.
-The mean and standard deviation across all algorithms was calculated for each core, and any cores with a standard deviation of >5 were flagged for manual review by a pathology resident (SM).
-Final epithelial and stromal areas were calculated by subtracting glass and other areas from tissue area.
+The mean and standard deviation of cell count and region area across all algorithms was calculated for each core and reviewed by a technologist.
+Any core with a standard deviation of >5 among the three algorithms, or with abnormal features as identified by the technologists, were flagged for review and manual annotation by a pathology resident and/or subspecialist gynecological pathologist.
+Sarcomatoid areas in carcinosarcomas were considered epithelial.
+Intraepithelial area that was negative for CD68 and CD8 was approximated as tumor cell area.
+All immune cells touching tumor cells were considered intraepithelial.

-Phenotypes were defined according to combinations of positive and negative markers in each cell.
-Cytotoxic T cells were defined by positivity for both CD3 and CD8, helper T cells by positivity for CD3 and negativity for CD8 and FOXP3, regulatory T cells by CD3 and FOXP3 positivity with CD8 negativity, B cells by positivity for both CD20 and CD79a, and plasma cells by CD79a positivity in the absence of CD20.
-Cells were classified according to cytoplasmic and/or nuclear positivity for each marker.
-Each phenotype was scored independently by 3 algorithms, and averages across all algorithms were calcualted separately for epithelial and stromal regions.
-Standard deviations across algorithms of >5 were flagged for manual review by a technologist and pathology resident (SM).
-All immune cells touching tumor cells were considered epithelial.

 2.3.2 Mixture modeling of cell counts